LinkedIn for Master’s Students: How to Use the Platform Effectively While Getting Your Degree

 How to Get Started on LinkedIn

-Setting up a LinkedIn profile can be intimidating since it’s hard to know what belongs in your LinkedIn bio, who to connect with, and how to showcase your work experience and education.
-Below are the basics of building a LinkedIn profile to help you go from confused to confident on LinkedIn.
-The next section dives deeper into setting up a profile, but this one covers the basics since setting up your profile is the most important part of LinkedIn.
+Setting up a LinkedIn profile can be intimidating.
+It may be challenging to figure out what belongs in your LinkedIn bio, how to connect authentically, and how to showcase your work experience and education.
+Below are the basics of building a LinkedIn profile to help you go from confused to confident on the platform.
+Before we dive deeper into setting up your profile, spend some time learning the basics; after all, your profile is the most important part of your LinkedIn presence.

 How to Build a Great Profile

-Your LinkedIn profile is like a resume but more personalized with links to previous work applicable to your field.
+Your LinkedIn profile is like a resume, but it offers more opportunity for personalization — with links to work you’d like to showcase, for example — as well as more chances for your supporters to sing your praises.
 Build a great profile by including:

-• Your education, including school names and detailed information about your current degree
+• Your education, including school names and detailed information about your degree

 • Work experience, especially if it’s related to your field